dmbarbour/glas/docs/GlasDesign.md

 Glas modules are typically represented by files and folders.
 Dependencies between Glas modules must be acyclic (i.e. a directed acyclic graph), and dependencies across folder boundaries are structurally restricted.
 Every module will deterministically compute a value.

 To compute the value for a file `foo.ext`, the Glas system will compile the file binary according to a program defined in a module named `language-ext`.
 Although there is a special exception for bootstrapping, most syntax will be user-defined.
-The value of a folder is simply the value of its contained `public` file or subfolder.
+The value of a folder is the value of its contained `public` file.

 File extensions compose.
 For example, to compute the value for `foo.xyz.json` we first apply `language-json` to the file binary to compute an intermediate value, then apply `language-xyz` to that intermediate value.
 Thus, source input for language modules can be arbitrary Glas values.
 Relatedly, if a file has no extension, its value is the file binary.
-Folders also support language extensions, e.g. `foo.xyz/` will further compile the folder's value via `language-xyz`.

-Modules are identified by symbols such as `foo`.
-The language extensions are elided and not visible to the module client.
-Search will first seek a local resource then fall back to searching for a folder using environment variable `GLAS_PATH`.
-It is feasible to extend the search path to include network package repositories.
 Files and folders whose names start with `.` are hidden from the Glas module system.

+In addition to local modules within a folder, a `GLAS_PATH` environment variable will support search for installed modules in the filesystem.
+It is feasible to further extend search to include network resources.

 *Note:* Glas does not specify a package manager.
-I recommend a package manager designed for reproducible builds and sharing between similar builds, such as Nix or Guix.
-Distant future, I might develop something optimized for Glas.
+I favor package managers suitable for community management and reproducible builds, such as Nix or Guix.
+Later, we might design a manager optimized for Glas.

 ## Data Model